 - Nodular vasculitis / erythema induratum is typically on the posterior calves.

-- Primary infectious panniculitis occurs through septic seeding or direct inoculation of a variety of infectious organisms.
+- Primary infectious panniculitis (see panniculitis) occurs through septic seeding or direct inoculation of a variety of infectious organisms.
 Tissue culture and polymerase chain reaction (PCR) aids in diagnosis.

 - Pancreatic panniculitis favors the lower legs but is often ulcerated.

 - Lupus panniculitis favors the face and upper trunk.
 Most cases are not associated with systemic lupus erythematosus.